Newsletter July 2009

-Welcome to the June/July issue of our newsletter.
-June was just so busy I had to merge these two newsletters into one but that means this one is fairly "busy"!
+Newsletter July 2009: June was just so busy I had to merge these two newsletters into one but that means this one is fairly "busy"!

 Now we are in full wedding season, I have been getting more great feedback from lots of readers, many who have bought the Wedding Photography Blueprint, with regards to how their first weddings are going.

 It is great to see the transition from beginner/amateur photographer to working professional and hearing the success stories…keep them coming!
 The latest comment was this…

 "Just wanted to say thanks.
 I got the DVD course at the end of last year in preparation for a friend's wedding.
 I gave them the photos last week and they are absolutely thrilled.
 Definitely could not have done it without your help.
 The basic camera setting you recommend in the DVD was worth the price on its own.
 I didn't get a single badly exposed shot"

 The summer has hit Dorset nicely over the past few weeks.
 I have spent as much time as I can out shooting stock, preparing for upcoming weddings and of course, writing and filming the new private members section.
 However, I must admit we have had a few setbacks in the way of:

 However, the site is mostly done now and will have some very cool features.
 I am really looking forward to the launch (just a few weeks now).
 The aim is to help photographers of all levels reach and achieve whatever they want to with regards to their business or hobby.
 Plus the chance to interact with other photographers, sharing images, taking part in teleconferences and much more.

 - 1Enduro Africa - Final push

 - 2Future of Stock Photography - Video?

 - 4Control your Canon DSLR from your iPhone!